pgb314/Sharks-Proyecto-28.10.2022/README.md

 2. After the drop, it becomes clear that the frequency of nan starts for all columns at  a certain row, we have to find that shape, to then decide the amount of rows we can remove
 3. Above the high threshold of  equal more than 20 empty columns per row we drop the corresponding rows the shape of that threshold is (19414, 23) , we thus have around 6.3 thousand rows remaining.
 4. Clear up name inconsistencies, by removing spaces and any special symbols
-5. All nan values in country are replaced by unknowns
+5. All nan values in country are replaced by "unknown"
-6. All nan values in Object columns ('Type', 'Activity','Name','Sex','Age','Time','Fatal_bin','Species','Location','Area','Injury') are replaced by unknowns
+6. All nan values in Object columns ('Type', 'Activity','Name','Sex','Age','Time','Fatal_bin','Species','Location','Area','Injury') are replaced by "unknown"
 7. Clean Type by substituting Boat and Boatomg by Boating
 8. Creating a new mean age column by creating a def that looks for keywords and returns the corresponding value and looks for numbers and adds the mean value to the column
 9. Standardize Case Number